-6. Risk Management Strategy
+6. Risk Management

-Based on risk assessment conclusions, there is no need to develop any specific risk management strategy and it will be processed as a routine enzyme processing aid application.
+Based on the risk assessment conclusions, there is no need to develop any specific risk management strategy for β -galactosidase derived from B. circulans ATCC 31382 and it has been assessed as a routine enzyme processing aid application.